 With the combination of the U.S. dollar now losing its status as the world reserve currency, the FED pouring United States debt obligations like play money into the global economy for years, high oil prices not long ago, and probably coming again before long, and especially with rising food prices, inflation has already taken a large toll in the U.S.

-NOTE: In March, 2011, a price check at a local northern Ohio grocery chain found green peppers selling for $1.99 EACH!
+NOTE: In fairly recent times a price check at a local northern Ohio grocery chain found green peppers selling for $1.99 EACH!
 These were not organically grown ones.
 Commercial leaf lettuce was $2.99 per pound.
 These items are usually transported great distances in the winter, and poor weather conditions can cause shortages.

 There has been a long term major drought and unreported amounts of radiation accumulating on the west coast.
 The nation must realize that California is likely not able to continue providing the bulk of our vegetable and fruit supplies.

 Demand for food is exploding in China as prosperity increases, including meats, corn, wheat and soybeans.
 Meanwhile, U.S. farmers are reeling from the financial pressures from drought, entrapment in high cost chemical and GMO systems, cost of supplies and foreclosures.

 The figures used by the government and the FED for inflation are not the same calculations as were used in past decades.
 The cost of living formula has been strangely adjusted to exclude gasoline and food, so that the stated inflation rate is much less than reality.
 Real inflation, which includes fuel and food in the mix, is now considered to have been 8% to 10% or more per year by wary analysts.
 (See www.ShadowStats.com)